How to Deal with Boring Dinner Guests

 Definition — Buffers deflect the aim and/or muffle the impact of annoying table guests

 Use — Invite one (or more) buffers to the dinner in order to abrogate the target.
 The worse the bore and braggart, the more buffers you will probably need.
 In lighter cases, one buffer should suffice.
 In more extreme cases, invite 2 or 3 buffers to your dinner table.
-Not only will much of the annoying chatter of the target be deflected and/or muffled, your buffer (invitees) with be misled into thinking more highly of you since you invited them to dinner and they have no idea why you reached out to them for the first time.
+Not only will much of the annoying chatter of the target be deflected and/or muffled, your buffer (invitees) with being misled into thinking more highly of you since you invited them to dinner and they have no idea why you reached out to them for the first time.
 Make sure you deploy talkative buffers.
 Shy buffers will not work.
-Also, be sure your buffers are not more irritating than the target, in which case you are royally fucked and might have to flip-flop the target to neutralize the out of control buffers.
+Also, be sure your buffers are not more irritating than the target, in which case you are royally fucked and might have to flip-flop the target to neutralize the out-of-control buffers.
 Yes, it’s tricky, folks.

 Instructions — When dinner plans are initially being made, ask the annoying table guest in advance if (insert name of buffer/buffers) might be invited.
 Almost always, the target will agree to your terms.
 Then, make certain to pick a time and place that’s suitable to the buffers as there’s nothing worse than a “buffer no-show,” which leaves you hanging alone for the full dinner.
 When dinner commences, be sure the target is sufficiently introduced to the buffer and as much common ground between the two is established.
 This way, the buffer can maximize his or her airbag role on the impact of table discussion.
 After dinner is completed and provided the tactic was effective, make certain to bait both of the guests into “going out again sometime.”
 This way, you can repeat, if necessary.
 Think of a fire extinguisher.